What Are Lockboxes and How Do Lockboxes Work?

 That does not include the rental for a display key or right to use an eKey.
-Pam Erickson, a suburban Minneapolis agent at Coldwell Banker Burnet, spends a small fortune on lockboxes, because her association issues lockboxes that need to be replaced after 72 months.
+Pam Erickson, a suburban Minneapolis agent at Coldwell Banker Burnet, spends a small fortune on lockboxes because her association issues lockboxes that need to be replaced after 72 months.
 Agent Erickson laments, "Every six years, I have to buy 30 lockboxes!"
-On the other hand, my MetroList service in Sacramento sells Supra lockboxes, which also expire, can malfunction and, in my opinion, are not as advanced as the Sentrilock.
+On the other hand, our MetroList service in Sacramento sells Supra lockboxes, which also expire, can malfunction and, in my opinion, are not as advanced as the Sentrilock.

 - Restricted Hours

 Bear in mind that many lockboxes operate during certain hours.
 For example, my lockboxes do not open after 9 PM nor before 7 AM.
-This lessens the chance that an unscrupulous agent will host all night parties in an empty house.
+This lessens the chance that an unscrupulous agent will host all-night parties in an empty house.
 There is rarely a reason to gain access to a property outside of regular business hours.

 - Periodic Placement

 Some sellers feel more secure if the lockbox is not attached to the house.
 These sellers set out the lockbox in an agreed-upon location after leaving the home or upon a scheduled appointment time.
-The problem with this method is it's very easy for a stranger to snatch the box and runaway with it.
+The problem with this method is it's very easy for a stranger to snatch the box and run away with it.

 - Outdoor Placement

 Other agents feel it is better to put a lockbox on the side of the house, for example, on a gas meter, or on the back-door handle, the garage or a gate.
 The reasoning is nobody will see it.
-However, if you have a large real estate sign in your yard, even the dim-witted crooks will figure out that you probably have a lockbox on the side of the house or in the back yard.
+However, if you have a large real estate sign in your yard, even the dim-witted crooks will figure out that you probably have a lockbox on the side of the house or in the backyard.

 Most sellers feel more comfortable with the lockbox in plain sight on the front door.
 The main reason to hang a lockbox in another location is if the lockbox interferes with opening and closing the door.
 If a thug wants to break into your home, please realize that most burglars do not want to call attention to themselves at the front door.
 They prefer a more concealed entry.

 In conclusion, use common sense and make sure the location of your lockbox is easily accessible by an agent.
-Please don't make female agents walk through mud in high heels, or force tall agents to scoot under low-hanging trees or cause any agent to fight through a mess of overgrown rose thorns to find the lockbox.
+Please don't make female agents walk through mud in high heels, or force tall agents to scoot under low-hanging trees or cause an agent to fight through a mess of overgrown rose thorns to find the lockbox.
 Some agents won't preview -- much less show -- a home under those conditions.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.